 There are opportunities for children to develop a variety of art techniques including observational drawing, working with clay, wood, papier-mâché, paints, pastels, printing materials and fabrics.
 Art experiences are developed by organising trips to art galleries and inviting artists and sculptors to the school.
 We also have a focussed ‘Artsweek’ during the year.

-The school has a specialist music teacher and there is a good range of musical instruments for the children’s own improvisation, including a set of steel pans.
-Recorders are taught to Year 2 and Year 3 children are taught the ukulele.
+The school has a good range of musical instruments for the children’s own improvisation, including a set of steel pans.
 There is also opportunity for violin lessons, taught by a music teacher from the Surrey Youth Music and Performing Arts service.
 We have a school choir who can take part in local music festivals and events.

 Many talents and interests are fostered during the early school years at school that may develop into forms of self-expression and achievement, leading towards a future career or hobby.